-- The Virtual Learning Environment (VLE): This gives access to information about the programme and its modules (including, for each module, introductory videos or podcasts, e-books, book chapters and articles, reading guidance notes, discussion forums, and information about assessment). - The VLE also includes a range of additional study resources such as: - Online student discussion areas which allow students to communicate with each other. - 'Ask the Programme team' facility: This is provided by means of a button on the VLE home page which links to a dedicated email address. - Past examination papers and Examiners' guidelines: These provide advice on answering examination questions. - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where students can access books and journal articles. - University of London library: Registered students may use the resources located within the Senate House library. - A University of London email account and web area for personal information management. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
+- Student Portal: For accessing student induction, study skills support, careers and employability resources, and student wellbeing advice. - The Virtual Learning Environment (VLE): This gives access to information about the programme and its modules (including, for each module, introductory videos or podcasts, e-books, book chapters and articles, reading guidance notes, discussion forums, and information about assessment). - The VLE also includes a range of additional study resources such as: - Online student discussion areas which allow students to communicate with each other. - 'Ask the Programme team' facility: This is provided by means of a button on the VLE home page which links to a dedicated email address. - Past examination papers and Examiners' guidelines: These provide advice on answering examination questions. - Programme Regulations. - The Online Library: This provides a range of full-text, multidisciplinary databases where students can access books and journal articles. - University of London library: Registered students may use the resources located within the Senate House library. - A University of London email account and web area for personal information management. - University of London Careers Service offers tailored careers and employability support to students whatever their course, wherever they are studying, and whether they are starting, developing, or changing their career.
 Support includes webinars led by careers consultants, employer and alumni panel events and a range of online careers resources.